danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 about when I became such a terrible mother.
 <br>
 Oh Lord,
-please hear my plea,
+hear my plea —
-and transform my tears into holy water
+turn my tears into holy water
-to cleanse all of my sins and wrongs.
+to cleanse all these sins and wrongs.
-I wish you that my repentance
+May my repentance
-will bring back our beloved home.
+restore our beloved home,
-I wish you that this bitter penitence
+and may this bitter penance
-will keep this sickness from reaching our children’s own.
+keep the sickness from our children’s own.
 </em>